henryburon/henryburon.github.io/_posts/2023-12-05-polyglotbot.md

 The node, *ListenSpeech*, is triggered by a service call.
 The package makes use of PyAudio and the speech_recognition library.
 By default, it translates the spoken language to English, but this can be changed with a different language code.

-The service call activates the *LISTENING* state, which listens, then continues the pipeline in the *RECOGNIZING* state.
+The service call activates the *LISTENING* state, which listens, then continues the node's pipeline in the *RECOGNIZING* state.

 ```python
 if self.state == State.LISTENING: